Master Apache JMeter From load testing to DevOps.

 • Use a third-party tool

-• Finalize a script
+• Finalise a script

 • Change the name of a transaction according to a parameter